philemmons/hw5-group4/README.md

 Heroku url: https://hw5-group4-chatapp.herokuapp.com/

-## Teammates and parts we did:
+## Teammates and Parts We Did:

 * Phillip Emmons - Set up the socket.io, server, client, and set up outline of chat.
-* Jessie Dowding - looked into setting up with react, readme, and fixed styling/scroll bar.
+* Jessie Dowding - Looked into setting up with react, readme, and fixed styling/scroll bar.
-* Samba Diallo
+* Samba Diallo -
-* Regie Daquiong
+* Regie Daquiong -

 ## Strategy for Handling the “Interfaces” Between Each Other’s Code -